ThibautGery/docker-logging-example/article.md

 ### Application

-The application is a simple nginx, it is not the official image because the official image uses a custom logger so I packaged a [new image](https://hub.Docker.com/r/thibautgery/Docker-nginx) You can run the app using `Docker-compose up` with the following Configuration
+The application is a simple nginx, I packaged a [new image](https://hub.Docker.com/r/thibautgery/Docker-nginx) since the official one uses a custom logger that is not appropriate for our purpose.
+You can run the app using `Docker-compose up` with the following Configuration

 ```